noshp/gitgud/README.md

 git clone https://github.com/sonalranjit/gitgud.git sonal-gitgud
 ```
 Checkout a new branch with your name.
-Add a new line to the TEST_README.md saying "[yourname] was here" and push it to the remote.
+Create a new file to the repo [YOURNAME].md saying "[yourname] was here" and push it to the remote.
 Now you each have updated the remote repo with your respective branch, but you don't have these changes on your local repo.
 ```shell
 git fetch